HeinrichHartmann/HeinrichHartmann.github.io/content/posts/2021-03-05-Rank-Decomposition/index.md

    The matrix $H_v^1$ is orthogonal, and the transformed column vector $w = H_v^1AP[:,1]$ has only a single entry $w[1] = |v|$.
 5. The reduced matrix has block-diagonal form $p \vsum B$.
-Recursively we can assume that we have a factorization for $B = Q' R' P'$.
-This factorization can be easily extended to $p \vsum B$.
+Recursively we can assume that we have a decomposition for $B = Q' R' P'$.
+This decomposition can be easily extended to $p \vsum B$.
-6. The factorization of the original matrix is obtained by composition $A = H^t Q' R' P' P^t$.
+6. The decomposition of the original matrix is obtained by composition $A = H^t Q' R' P' P^t$.

 FIN.

-**Remark:**
+**Complexity.**
+The presented algorithm requires $4mnr-2r^2(m+n)+4r^3/3$ floating point operations (flops) [Golub1983, p.278], where $r = rk(A)$.
+For the case of a square matrix of rank $n/2$, we get $7/6 n^3 = 1.16 n^3$ flops.
-The geometry behind the QR decomposition is quite beautiful.
-There are three different constructions, which are all numerically effective and geometrically interesting:

-1. Householder Reflections (described above)
+**Remark:** The geometry behind the QR decomposition is quite beautiful.
+There are three different constructions, which are all numerically effective and geometrically interesting: (1) Householder Reflections (described above) (2) Givens Rotations (3) Gram Schmidt Orthogonalization Process.
-2. Givens Rotations
-3. Gram Schmidt Orthogonalization Process

-While 1,2 pursue the strategy of "orthogonal triangularization", method 3 proceeds in the reverse direction of "triangular orthogonalization".
-I only learned while writing this blog, that the straight forward Gram-Schmidt orthogonalization process is indeed a "reverse-gear QR factorization".
+While methods 1,2 pursue the strategy of "orthogonal triangularization", method 3 proceeds in the reverse direction of "triangular orthogonalization".

 **Discussion** The described algorithm computes a rank decomposition under exact arithmetic and straight forward and allows efficient implementation.